abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

       - selecting another **root** node and reorder the tree
       - Algorithms which balance an unbalanced-trees, like : `AVL Tree`, `Red Black Tree`
   - no `O(1)` operations like in `hash-tables`
-  - removing elements is a bit tricky, as we need keep track to a reference to the **parentNode**, so that we know whet the deleted node is replaced with
+  - removing elements is a bit tricky, as we need keep track to a reference to the **parentNode**, so that we know what the deleted node is replaced with

 - **Notes:**